jeanreye4/starwars-api/README.md

 ## Description

-You will be building a JSON API using Mongoose and Express.
-In addition, you will find a dataset online to pull data from.
-You'll use this retrieved data to build your own model(s), and also to seed your database with.
+You will be building a JSON API using [Mongoose](https://mongoosejs.com/) and [Express](https://expressjs.com/).
+Additionally, you will find a dataset online, pull data from it, and use this retrieved data to build your own models and seed your database.

-We recommend you use [axios](https://github.com/axios/axios) and the node [filesystem](https://nodejs.org/api/fs.html#fs_fs_writefile_file_data_options_callback) to get the data onto your computer.
-Axios is very similar to fetch, uses promises, and does an excellent job all around.
+We recommend you use [Axios](https://github.com/axios/axios) and Node's [filesystem](https://nodejs.org/api/fs.html#fs_fs_writefile_file_data_options_callback) library to get the data onto your computer.
+Axios is very similar to `fetch` with a few more conveniences.

-There are many great APIs you can use, and we'll provide a list of suggestions.
+There are many great APIs you can use as your data and we are happy to provide suggestions.
 As usual, if you have another idea in mind, just run it by an instructor for approval.

-Since you all have already built a JSON API, the additional focus of this project will be around **documentation** and **extra features**.
+Since you will have already built a JSON API, the additional focus of this project will be around **documentation** and **extra features**.

 In addition to building your API, you must document every route.
-You can do this in the Readme file of the project, or using a tool like Swagger or apidoc (see below).
+You can do this in the README file of the project.
 Every great API has great documentation to go with it!
-You can use the docs from other APIs as examples for how to write your own.
+Use the docs from other APIs as examples for how to write your own.

 ## Requirements